nutanix-cloud-native/cluster-api-runtime-extensions-nutanix/docs/content/nfd.md

         discoverVariablesExtension: "clusterconfigvars.capi-runtime-extensions"
 ```

-On the cluster resource then specify this `cni` value:
+On the cluster resource then specify this `nfd` value:

 ```yaml
 apiVersion: cluster.x-k8s.io/v1beta1